 The Learned Society of Wales was formally launched on 25 May 2010.
-Its first President and Chair of Council is Sir John Cadogan CBE DSc FRSE FRSC PLSW FRS.
+Its first President and Chair of Council was Sir John Cadogan CBE DSc FRSE FRSC PLSW FRS.
 An account of the occasion is here and a gallery of photographs is here.

 The Society's establishment marks a very important development in the intellectual and cultural life of our nation.
 Wales is described as a small but clever country: the quality and breadth of our scholarship is evident in the list of Fellows.
 But, until the Founding Fellows came together, in a wholly spontaneous and voluntary initiative, to establish the Society, Wales lacked an academy of learning of the kind that has long existed elsewhere in the United Kingdom and worldwide.
 Now, we have a learned society that, over time, can be expected to take its place among the great academies of London and Edinburgh, as well as those that flourish across Europe, in Northern America and beyond.